FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mlr-00.md

 4c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4base-eth-2memif-1dcr
 ## ./crypto
 ## ./hoststack
-### intel-e810cq
-#### dpdk-vfio-pci
-##### eth-ip4tcphttp-ldpreload-nginx-1_14_2
-1c AND 0b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_14_2
-1c AND 64b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_14_2
-1c AND 1024b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_14_2
-1c AND 2048b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_14_2
-1c AND 0b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_14_2
-1c AND 64b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_14_2
-1c AND 1024b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_14_2
-1c AND 2048b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_14_2
-##### eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 0b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 64b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 1024b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 2048b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 0b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 64b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 1024b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 2048b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-### mellanox-cx556a
-#### dpdk-vfio-pci
-##### eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 0b AND cps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 64b AND cps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 1024b AND cps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 2048b AND cps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 0b AND rps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 64b AND rps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 1024b AND rps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
-1c AND 2048b AND rps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1_15_0
 ## ./ip4
 ### intel-x710
 #### af_xdp